romarowski/squad/README.md

-Train from scratch on the SQuAD dataset.
+Fine tune bert on the SQuAD dataset.